UBC-MDS/DSCI524-2425-17-worldfinder/README.md

    ```

 3. **Checking if a City Exists in a Country**:
-   The `check_city` function checks if the given city name is a city in the given country:
+   The `check_city` function checks if the given city name is a city in the given country.

    ```python
    from worldfinder.check_city import check_city